ImageMagick/Usage-Markdown/layers/index.md

 Then the next layer image contains the object that casts that shadow.
 On top of this a layer with some text that is written over that object.

-That is you can have a sequence of images or 'layers' that each adds one more piece to a much more complex image.
+That is, you can have a sequence of images or 'layers' that each adds one more piece to a much more complex image.
 Each image layer can be moved, edited, or modified completely separately from any other layer, and even saved into a multi-image file (such as TIFF:, MIFF: or XCF:) or as separate images, for future processing.
 And that is the point of image layering.